EU's Dombrovskis urges lenders to unblock new loans for Greece

 "It's time to move with the next disbursement," Valdis Dombrovskis told a news conference in Brussels, stressing that Greece had already met its fiscal and reform obligations for the funds to be disbursed.

-Dombrovskis said delays in unblocking loans to Greece, part of its 86-billion-euro ($96.6 billion) bailout program, have already hit confidence in the Greek economy.
+Dombrovskis said delays in unblocking loans to Greece, part of its 86-billion-euro (£74.6 billion) bailout programme, have already hit confidence in the Greek economy.

 Dombrovskis said debt relief measures were being discussed, but insisted the priority was to disburse new loans to Greece.